-Click here to view the Wind Rose for MSP for November 1-17, 2015: MSP Wind Rose Data
+Click here to view the Wind Rose for MSP for January 1-December 30, 2018: MSP Wind Rose Data

 Wind data collected at MSP are used in various Wind Rose applications.
 The Wind Rose tool provided by the Iowa State University of Science and Technology is used by MAC Noise Program Office staff for analysis and reporting purposes; however, the list below includes other Wind Rose options for reference: